mbimbij/polyglot-microservice-1/README.md

 # :gb: Project Description

+:warning: ECR registries are not yet integrated to infrastructure code, they have been created manually and the author did not realize it until recently.
+ETA for a correction: 2021/04/13 (April the 13th).

 The goal of this project si to try to implement a "polyglot" microservice:

 - 1 service in `NodeJS`
 - 1 service in `Go`

 The `NodeJs` service exposes a REST and produces events in a `Kafka` topic every time the API is called (we use the AWS MSK managed service for that purpose).